tanmayvijay/Taxonomy-Prediction_For-TCS-HumAIn_2019/README.md

 # Thanks for reading
 ##### A big thanks to everyone who took their time to view my project.
 #### A special thanks to TCS HumAIn team for giving me this opprtunity to learn and explore new skills required to tackle real world projects.
 ##### Challanges are healty for our brains and specially for data scientist.
-There is so much to learn, and every step and every opportunity makes us better than ourselves.
+There is so much to learn, and every step and every opportunity makes us better than yesterday.